about the mindfulness institute for emerging adults

-The Mindfulness Institute for Emerging Adults (MIEA) is the organization behind the development and certification of the mindfulness curriculum known as Koru Mindfulness.
+The Mindfulness Institute for Emerging Adults (MIEA) is the organization behind the development and certification of the Intro to Mindfulness curriculum (formerly known as Koru Mindfulness).
 Our institute focuses on training and certifying individuals to effectively teach this specialized curriculum.

 Our curriculum is specifically designed to address the developmental needs and interests of individuals aged 18 to 29, known as emerging adults.
 Originating from Duke University’s student counseling center, MIEA’s curriculum has gained popularity as a highly effective program.
 It has undergone rigorous empirical testing through randomized, controlled trials, demonstrating significant benefits in areas such as sleep, perceived stress, mindfulness, and self-compassion.

-The comprehensive curriculum comprises three components: Koru Basic, an introductory course; Koru 2.0, an advanced class; and Koru Retreat, a half-day mindfulness retreat.
-Koru Basic spans four 75-minute classes and is extensively detailed in the book “Mindfulness for the Next Generation: Helping Emerging Adults Manage Stress and Lead Healthier Lives.”.
+The comprehensive curriculum comprises three components: Intro to Mindfulness, Part 1; Intro to Mindfulness, Part 2; and Intro to Mindfulness Retreat, a half-day mindfulness retreat.
+Intro to Mindfulness, Part 1 spans four 75-minute classes and is extensively detailed in the book “Mindfulness for the Next Generation: Helping Emerging Adults Manage Stress and Lead Healthier Lives.”.

 Are you Koru Mindfulness?
 What happened to Koru?

 Yes, we are the same organization that was previously known as the Center for Koru Mindfulness.
 We have recently changed our name to the Mindfulness Institute for Emerging Adults (MIEA).
 The change in name reflects our continued commitment to providing evidence-based mindfulness training, specifically tailored for emerging adults.

 Our curriculum name has also updated to Intro to Mindfulness, Part 1, Part 2, and Retreat.